robinerol/webgraph/README.md

 ### ⚙️ Sigma Settings

-Since WebGraph is using [modified version](https://github.com/robinerol/sigma.js/tree/v2) of sigma.js v2 as base renderer for the graph, some settings only affect the default sigma.js components but are without effect on extensions like i.e. the hover callbacks.
+Since WebGraph is using [modified version](https://github.com/robinerol/sigma.js/tree/v2) of sigma.js v2 as base renderer for the graph, some settings only affect the default sigma.js components but are without effect on extensions like i.e. the node info box.
 All available settings for sigma.js can be found [here](https://github.com/robinerol/sigma.js/blob/75ce5e94353f9791aa84176165f801c97b420bee/src/renderers/webgl/settings.ts#L40).
 For further information on these settings refer to the official sigma.js [repository](https://github.com/jacomyal/sigma.js/tree/v2).
 The table below only holds the settings that have been added to sigma.js in the modified version:

 <table>
   <thead>